Miltant/Shootmania-TAS/documentation/input files.md

     You can either write:
     - Both these numbers next to each other like `aim 0.856 1.114`;
-    - Only one of these, not changing the other, like `aim pitch 0.856` or `aim yaw 1.114`.
+    - Only one of these, leaving the other as it was for the previous frame, like `aim pitch 0.856` or `aim yaw 1.114`.

 - `fl` starts holding freelook, and `nofl` releases it.
 - `#` introduces a comment.